BELLOWS FALLS -- The Vilas Bridge was built around 1930 as a "Symbol of Friendship" between Vermont and New Hampshire.

 Rosemarri Roth, executive director of the Bellows Falls Downtown Development Alliance, said the bridge's closure is suffocating businesses in the village already struggling in a bruised economy.

 "We here in Bellows Falls, most especially in the business and residential community, feel that loss dramatically -- the loss of that bridge.
 Why?
 Well, No. 1, it lessens the availability of businesses to come into Bellows Falls," she said.
 "We are a community that has been stuck with various deficiencies and hardships in the past, which were not of our own doing.
-This used to be a paper and textile town."

 The village was once the paper-making capital of the United States, but eventually businesses such as International Paper started to leave and take chunks of the population with it.
 Roth said Bellows Falls underwent a tremendous transition in the 1950s and has since worked really hard to rebuild itself and bring back awareness of what it has to offer.